About Regeneration

 Train and hire a diverse workforce.
 Energy storage is one of the most in-demand segments of the energy industry and companies are hiring workers ranging from engineers and IT professionals to skilled craft workers and electricians.
 Despite energy storage being heralded as the job-creation opportunity of the future, the overall clean-energy workforce is predominantly white and male.
 By training and hiring a workforce that is inclusive, energy-storage companies benefit from a diverse set of opinions and perspectives and are, in turn, more likely to be profitable.

-• Initiatives for energy-storage companies include the International Energy Agency’s Clean Energy Education and Empowerment Initiative, Energy UK’s Equality & Diversity Forum, and Pride in Energy Network.
+• Initiatives for energy-storage companies include the International Energy Agency’s Equality in Energy Transitions and Energy UK’s Equity, Diversity, and Inclusion initiatives

 • Peak Power, a Canadian climate-tech company with a battery-storage solution, has committed to the government of Canada’s 50-30 Challenge, which set a goal of advancing gender parity and increased diversity on corporate boards and in senior management positions.